robertbraeutigam/scan/README.md

 All requests contain an action (see below) and a content.

-Devices must explictly answer action codes that they don't understand with IGNORE responses.
+Devices must explicitly answer action codes that they don't understand with IGNORE responses.

 #### OPTIONS (01)